nickyiliwang0000/h/projects/project-05.md

 <!--- ### Deployment
 (optional) In order to make deploying your app easy use the Firebase hosting features to get your site up online!
 There is the ability to add a custom domain if you would like, so think about a fun, shareable domain for your application . --->

-## Project scope due date
-Wednesday, May 29th, 6 p.m.

-If you have not gotten an instructor's approval on a scope document by this time, **you will be assigned a project**.
+If you have not gotten an instructor's approval on a scope document by Wednesday, May 29th, 6 p.m., **you will be assigned a project**.

 ## How will this project be graded?
 **Requirements:**
 * Uses React, and no jQuery
 * Uses modular components
-* Uses Axios and/or Firebase
+* Uses axios and/or Firebase
 * React 'knows' about all DOM changes (bind your inputs!)
 * this.state is never directly changed because .setState() is always used to alter state
-* App is dynamic based on user interaction (e.g. drop down menu, search field)
+* App is dynamic based on user interaction (e.g. drop-down menu, search field)
 * It is clear to the user what the app does
 * App and interactions are accessible
 * Errors are handled effectively